 In grade 10 through 12, students may elect to take their English course at the honors level by signing a contract.
 Honors students are expected to be leaders in class discussions, to maintain a high level of enthusiasm and intellectual curiosity, and to demonstrate a superior level of critical analysis in all written work and on honors-specific prompts on assessments.
 Earning Honors credit requires that after electing Honors and signing the contract, that the student continues to live up to these expectations.

 What does it mean to be American?
 From the revolution that defined our independence to the very cases contended today in the Supreme Court, in this required course we address all elements of Americanism, the beautiful and the sordid.
-In doing this, we turn to great American writers whose professed goal it was to define generations of American citizens.
-We turn to F. Scott Fitzgerald for his perspective on the Roarin’ Twenties in New York City, James Baldwin’s ex-patriot experience abroad in Paris, and other short story selections that will help us begin to answer the question: What does it really mean to be American?
+In doing this, we turn to great American writers whose professed goal it was to define generations of American citizens, and we use these writings to ask the question: What does it really mean to be American?

-There are myriad tangible and intangible ways that we define ourselves–from large scale identifiers like nation and religion, to the little things, like choosing what shoes to wear in the morning.
-The Identity Term looks at identity through varied American lenses–a 15-year-old Native American boy attending a primarily white school in upstate Washington, a family of Dominican immigrants living in New Jersey in the 80’s, and an African-American Floridian woman searching for love in the 1930’s.
-All of these perspectives help inform our own perspectives of who we are and why we believe the things we do.
+There are myriad tangible and intangible ways that we define ourselves — from large scale identifiers like nation and religion, to the little things, like choosing what shoes to wear in the morning.
+The Identity Term looks at identity through varied American lenses, and all of these perspectives help inform our own perspectives of who we are and why we believe the things we do.

-For the second term of English Rhetoric students choose one of the following courses:
+For the second term of English 11: Rhetoric, students choose one of the following courses:

 Prose and Politics

-This term of 11th grade English (Rhetoric) dives into the idea that change can come through acts of defiance and transformation.
-We will explore the notion of ‘protest’ in our writing about and analysis of the literature.
-Possible texts include We the Animals, Othello, and Citizen.
+This term of English 11: Rhetoric dives into the idea that change can come through acts of defiance and transformation.
+We will explore the notion of protest, both the individual and the societal, ultimately asking the question: “How are we, at our very core, reactions to our environment, or even protests against the status quo?”.

 What is Power? (required)